Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-12-06-final-post.md

 **Regression Results**

 Now that we have PCA data for our inputs and outputs we can perform regression to build a model between the two and construct a process-structure linkage.
 To do this we will use [Scikit-learn][scikit] Python implementation of [linear regression][lr].
-We can even optimize the model building procedure to find the best model for a given number of PC values and polynomial degree.
+We can even optimize the model building procedure to find the best model for a given number of PC values (multiple linear regression) and polynomial degree (multivariate regression).
 We broke our data up into two pieces: 80% to use as training data, and the remainder 20% to use as test data.
 We then performed leave-one-out cross-validation methods to obtain [mean squared error][mse] for each model.
 We did this for high combinations of PC values and polynomial degree and found the point at which we began to see over-fitting affect our MSE value. <!-- The remaining and relevant combinations are visualized below. -->

 <!-- ![Picture]({{ site.url }}/MIC-grain-growth/img/blogpostimages/final/mse.png) -->